osmandapp/web/main/docs/user/map/routes.md

 </Tabs>

 OsmAnd can highlight routes provided by OpenStreetMap.
+Some routes have **additional settings** with which you can select the relevant coloring type for displaying them on the map.

-Some routes have [**additional settings**](#coloring-routes-by-type).
-By default, if you have not selected anything in the [Configure Map](../map/configure-map-menu.md) menu, the first route type from the list will be assigned, otherwise a type of your choice will be assigned.
-You can read more in the [Tracks and Routes](#coloring-routes-by-type) article.
+Additional settings are available next to the route name in the&nbsp;  "**...|**"  &nbsp;menu.
+By default, if you do not select anything in the [Configure Map](../map/configure-map-menu.md) menu, the routes of the first type in the list will be displayed.
+But if you have made a selection, it is saved by the application and will be used for the current profile every time you enable the routes.

 ### Cycle routes